"If you know where to look, Florence is paradise."

 Another Great Reason to Visit Florence!

-The entire cast and Ron Howard will be in Florence from the 6th to 8th October as they officially present the new film starring Tom Hanks & Felicity Jones : Inferno.
+The entire cast and Ron Howard were in Florence October 6-8, 2016 as they officially presented the new film starring Tom Hanks & Felicity Jones, Inferno.

 This phrase in Dan Brown's most recent best-seller, Inferno, offers the key to visiting the city right alongside professor Robert Langdon as he sets off in search of the threat hidden within Botticelli's "map of Inferno".

 With Inferno, you'll delve into the mysteries of ancient Italy, Florence's medieval past during the times of Dante and of the Renaissance.

 If you enjoyed Brown's "Da Vinci Code" and "Angels and Demons", you'll enjoy following the professor in "Inferno" along with our visual itinerary below to visit some of Florence's main monuments.

 Start at Porta Romana and the Art Institute